Climate Drift, The True Meaning of Things and the Drift of Those. (by Diego Fdez-Sevilla, PhD.)

 Some people believe that the source of the “true meaning of things” is found in the Scientific Literature, provided by Authorized Sources and by Authorized Names.

 Today more than ever, there is a vibrant debate about the value of the publications being made all over the different media platforms.
 Some people defend the source of peer review publications as the only one with the rightful recognition of offering true meaning of things.

 Such attitude is comprehensible since it represents what it has been the result of an effort from many scientists, through many years, to bring credibility into the production and implementation of scientific inputs.
 To publish a paper was a recognition for a value incorporated in the state of knowledge.
 Every paper was so valuable that used to integrate in its bibliography the most relevant works performed in its discipline.

-After having worked in academia as PhD and outside academia, in 2012 I found myself without a permanent job position (I am 41 at the present).
+After having worked in academia since 2002, going through a PhD and also outside academia, in 2012 I found myself without a permanent job position.
 The option to keep moving came with sporadic jobs in consultancy which, however, were becoming more sporadic in an economic recession.
 When I looked at my options to keep my career in the path of research I faced a reality slap.

 When I was working as a researcher I had so tight schedules that I didn´t focused my attention on publishing papers.
 So I found myself without articles which would make my CV competitive in selection processes related with performing research.
 But furthermore, since I was not part of a research institution, I could not increase my publications due to the restrictions in the academic system applied to have access to publish work (status and economic).

 Under such scenario I decided to demonstrate my analytical skills and productive capabilities applying my own perspective and methodology building a line of research and body of knowledge, open for public review and scrutiny, published in the only way I had possible, a blog.